pkro/linux_notes/readme.md

 Check system synchronization status with `timedatectl`.
 Another useful tool for checking and setting time server
 information: package `chrony`, command `chronyc`

+#### Encrypting files

+- symmetric encryption with password: `gpg -c secretfile`, decrypt with `gpg -d [file]`, redirect output to create a file; if the file was created by the same user, the stored key is used automatically
+- encryption with keyfile (symmetric or asymmetric)
+  - check available system entropy used by `/dev/random`, gathered by the system by different random events such as network activity, mouse movement etc.: `cat /proc/sys/kernel/random/entropy_avail`; sidenote: `/dev/urandom` provides less secure pseudo-random numbers.
+Processes that need a lot of random numbers might stall if `/dev/random` runs out of entropy (=available real random numbers)
+  - for more entropy, install `rng-tools` that includes random number generation software; add more entropy by using `sudo rngd -fr /dev/urandom`, which basically shovels pseudo random numbers from `urandom` to `random`
+  - create a keyfile with `gpg --gen-key`
+  - list keys with `gpg --list-keys`
+  - encrypt for a specific user that you have the public key imported in the keyring with `gpg -e [file]`, you will get prompted for the user; decrypt again with `gpg -d`
+  - import other people's keys with `gpg --import`
+  - export own public key with `gpg --export --armor [email] > mypubkey`; `--armor` makes it a text, otherwise it exports a binary

+#### Encrypted filesystems

+LUKS (Linux Unified Key Setup).
+Has 8 key slots per volume (backup keys or for other people, `cryptsetup luksAddKey`).
+Encrypts filesystems while not in use.
+Can only be mounted on Linux.
+The header with the keys can be individually backuped with `luksHeaderBackup` and `luksHeaderRestore` options.

+    # Example: USB drive with LUKS container
+    # delete existing and create new partition
+    pk@pk-lightshow:~/projects/linux/linux_notes$ sudo fdisk /dev/sdd
+    # delete existing partition
+    Command (m for help): d
+    # list partitions
+    Command (m for help): p
+    # create new partition, accept all defaults
+    Command (m for help): n
+    # write changes to disk
+    Command (m for help): n
+    # install cryptsetup
+    pk@pk-lightshow:~/projects/linux/linux_notes$ sudo apt install cryptsetup
+    pk@pk-lightshow:~/projects/linux/linux_notes$ sudo cryptsetup luksFormat /dev/sdd1
+    pk@pk-lightshow:~/projects/linux/linux_notes$ sudo cryptsetup luksOpen /dev/sdd1 my_secrets
+    pk@pk-lightshow:~/projects/linux/linux_notes$ sudo mkfs.ext4 /dev/mapper/my_secrets
+    # mount the drive
+    pk@pk-lightshow:~/projects/linux/linux_notes$ sudo mkdir /media/secrets
+    pk@pk-lightshow:~/projects/linux/linux_notes$ sudo mount /dev/mapper/my_secrets /media/secrets
+    [...]
+    # unmount after use
+    pk@pk-lightshow:~/projects/linux/linux_notes$ sudo umount /media/secrets
+    # close!
+    pk@pk-lightshow:~/projects/linux/linux_notes$ sudo cryptsetup luksClose my_secrets

 #### AppArmor

 - Provides access control for programs and processes on top of user-level security